hanguyenk/til/design_patterns/strategy_pattern.md

 ## Strategy Pattern

 In `Strategy pattern`, a class behavior or its algorithm can be changed at run time.
-This type of design pattern comes under behavior pattern.
+This type of design pattern comes under `behavior pattern`.

 In `Strategy pattern`, we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.
 The strategy object changes the executing algorithm of context object.